 And so on...

-I do not accidentally refer constantly to Scandinavian countries in my writings, since those social structure and economy represent thriving for balance in the most perfect way.
+I do not accidentally refer constantly to Scandinavian countries in my writings, since those social structures and economies represent thriving for balance in the most perfect way.

 The economic improvement provided by the denounced nuclear agreement would have been an enormous leap for the Iranian people since the settling foreign companies also provided social opening to a certain extent.
 However, because of current conflicts, the Iranian regime will inevitably fail sooner or later in a violent way.
 The only question can be, whether this regime will destroy its own homeland similarly to the Syrian regime.